Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Introduction

-As suggested by earlier work on computing similarity functions \citep{ilvento2019}, when obtaining similarity values is an overwhelming task, we can employ the advice of domain experts.
+As suggested by earlier work on computing similarity functions for applications of individual fairness \citep{ilvento2019}, when obtaining similarity values is an overwhelming task, one can employ the advice of domain experts.
 Such experts can be given any pair of elements, and in return produce their true similarity value.
 However, utilizing this experts' advice can be thought of as very costly, and hence it should be used sparingly.
 For example, in the case of comparing students from different economic backgrounds, the admissions committee can reach out to regulatory bodies or civil rights organizations.
-Nonetheless, resorting to these experts for every student comparison that might arise, is not a sustainable solution.
+Nonetheless, resorting to these experts for every student comparison that might arise, is clearly not a sustainable solution.
 Therefore, our goal in this paper is to learn the across-groups similarity functions, using as few queries to experts as possible.